jampp/geeks/_src/_posts/2017-08-11-RCT-measuring-impact-ads.markdown

 ### Test Evaluation

-The post test evaluation is done *only once* we've reached the minimum required sample size, as determined at the 21ts day of the test.
+The post test evaluation is done *only once* we've reached the minimum required sample size, as determined at the 21st day of the test.
 The main output will be the test's effect and p-values of the A and B groups.
 This will be the test's most important insight on whether there was a positive difference between the means.

 Other analysis can include analyzing subgroup p-values and difference in means, in search of anomalies. i.e. segment users by device type, platform version and analyze if there are big differences in the results.
 High differences at the subgroup level can be indicative of problems in our own platform, bidder, etc.

 ## Next Steps

 We showed our current method to measure the impact of advertising in a fast-paced ecosystem like the mobile ad industry.
-In the process of continuously upgrading our approaches, we would like to improve the method by letting our engine for ad delivery to work normally.
-This would make the experiment to be closer to what we do at Jampp.
+In the process of continuously upgrading our approaches, we would like to improve the method by letting our ad delivery engine work normally.
+This way the experiment would be more similar to what we actually do at Jampp.

 In [Lewis et al., 2015] [johnson] they describe the Ghost Ad methodology, where the ad platform works normally.
 In this methodology, the ad platform delivers ads to the control group as usual, but tags as *ghost ad impressions* where the ad platform *would have* served an experimental ad.
 Therefore, we would be able to identify the *exposed* users in the control group and still be showing *another* advertiser ad.
-The Ghost Ad methodology avoid the ad inventory and coordination costs of PSAs.
+The Ghost Ad methodology avoids the ad inventory and coordination costs of PSAs.

-In practice, this technology is difficult to implement with current Internet ad platforms, because they were not built with ghost ads in mind.
-Instead, [Lewis et al., 2015] [johnson]  proposed a Predicted Ghost Ad methodology as a more robust alternative.
-The Predicted Ghost Ad methodology *predicts* rather than determines, whether the platform will serve an experimental ad.
+In practice, this technology is difficult to implement with current online ad platforms, because they were not built with ghost ads in mind.
+Instead, [Lewis et al., 2015] [johnson] propose a Predicted Ghost Ad methodology as a more robust alternative.
+The Predicted Ghost Ad methodology *predicts* rather than determines whether the platform will show an experimental ad.

 Implementing the Predicted Ghost Ad methodology will be our next challenge.
-We hope that we would be running experiments with that approach in the near future.
+We hope to run experiments with that approach in the near future.

 ## References

 - Deng, A., Xu, Y., Kohavi, R., & Walker, T. (2013, February).
 Improving the sensitivity of online controlled experiments by utilizing pre-experiment data.
 In Proceedings of the sixth ACM international conference on Web search and data mining (pp. 123-132).
 ACM.
 [Online] [deng-cuped]
 - Johnson, G. A., Lewis, R. A., & Nubbemeyer, E. I. (2015).
 Ghost ads: Improving the economics of measuring ad effectiveness.
 Available at SSRN. [online] [johnson]
-- Lewis, R., Rao, J. M., & Reiley, D. H. (2015).
-Measuring the effects of advertising: The digital frontier.
-In Economic Analysis of the Digital Economy (pp. 191-218).
-University of Chicago Press. [online] [measure-lewis]
 - Johnson, G. A., Lewis, R. A., & Reiley, D. H. (2016).
 When less is more: Data and power in advertising experiments.
 Marketing Science, 36(1), 43-53. [online] [lessmore]
 - Gordon, B. R., Zettelmeyer, F., Bhargava, N., & Chapsky, D. (2016).
 A comparison of approaches to advertising measurement: Evidence from big field experiments at Facebook.
 White paper. [online] [fcb-kellog]